TheWorkflowAcademy/Using_Zoho_CRM_Standalone_Functions/README.md

 ```

 Tasks for contacts AND associated accounts.
 Essentially, adds the Account record to the task.
 If you only want tasks on the Contact records, $se_module = "Contacts" and remove the "What_Id" mapping.
-For Deals, Who_ID = either contact_id or lead_id, and What_Id= deals_i
 ```
 c_map = Map();
 contact_record = zoho.crm.getRecordById("Contacts",contact_id);